jorosoft/The-Godly-Chimpanzees/README.md

 ...

 #### Todos
-- Come up with a better name of the page
-- Login to popup with modal

 - **Nadia**:
+    - Implement loader
-    - Implement comments
+    - Implement modal login popup for comments
+    - Include tours in home page
     - Take out data form animals.service.ts file and move to firebase
-    - Include tours in home page
-    - Try to implement toastr
+    - Cleanup code, organise better
+    - Delete theGodlyChimpanzees folder, move app files to main repo directory
     - N/A: Fix header to not scroll on long pages
+    + Done: Move Material modules to a MaterialModule and import that everywhere else
+    + DONE: Implement comments
+    + DONE: Implement toastr
     + DONE: Fix sidebar to hide link names with mediaquery
-    + BRANCH
+    + DONE: BRANCH
-    - Change name of project in GitHub to 'TheZoo'
+    + DONE: Change name of project in GitHub to 'TheZoo'
-    - Cleanup code, organise better, move Material modules to a bundling/core module and import that everywhere else
-    - Delete theGodlyChimpanzees folder, move app files to main repo directory